Skip to contents

 • Maintains compatibility with existing workflows

-3. Calculating accumulated cost distances using accCost()
+3. Calculates accumulated cost distances using accCost()

-4. Computing straight-line distances for comparison
+4. Computes straight-line (Euclidean) distances

-5. Converting results to long format for analysis
+7. Converts results to long format for analysis

 Examples